 Employer and industry links

-We teach sketchbook development as a fundamental tool for creative thinking essential for progression onto HND level study.
-Our course gives you the ability to visually articulate your designs: this is the foundation of visual communication and progression to further study and possible employment.
+We teach sketchbook development as a fundamental tool for creative thinking which we consider essential for successful progression onto HND level study.
+Our course gives you the ability to visually articulate your designs and illustrations: this is the foundation of visual communication and progression to further study and career aspiration.

-As a student on our Foundation in Graphic Design and Illustration course we teach you all the relevant industrial software commensurate with progression to HND level study.
+As a valued student on our Foundation in Graphic Design and Illustration course we teach you all the relevant industrial software commensurate with progression to HND level study through dedicated experienced design practitioners.

-All Foundation in Graphic Design and Illustration students are well schooled in the basics of Graphic Design and Illustration; a key driver for applications to HND/Degree graphic design/illustration specific programmes and possible employment.
+All Foundation in Graphic Design and Illustration students are well schooled in the basics of Graphic Design and Illustration; a key driver for applying to HND/Degree graphic design/illustration specific program and career aspirations.
 We also pay significant attention to the application of appropriate software and terminology, which reinforces the learning and understanding, again commensurate with further study or possible employment.

 Jobs and further study